rossgk2/sign-doc-reuploader/README.md

 ### Setup: FedRAMP account

 Receive the "FedRAMP client ID" and "Fed RAMP client secret" for said API Application from Professional Services.
+The API token will have the scopes `agreement_write`, `agreement_sign`, `widget_write`, and `library_write` enabled.

 ### Using the app